-If your application proceeds to the shortlisting process, we will also be obtaining information from your referees.
+If your application proceeds to shortlisting and/or offer stage, we will also be obtaining information from your referees.

 If your application is successful and we are in a position to make a job offer, we will need additional information from you.
 We will tell you what we need at point and will send you a separate privacy notice explaining why we need it.